ramon-astudillo/ramon-astudillo.github.io/index.md

 ### 2021

-- Jiawei Zhou's [Structured-BART](https://aclanthology.org/2021.emnlp-main.507/) shows how BART can be fine-tuned to interiorize a parsers-state, yielding a __new SoTA__ for AMR parsing and built-in aligners, at EMNLP 2021
+- Jiawei Zhou's [Structured-BART](https://aclanthology.org/2021.emnlp-main.507/) shows how BART can be fine-tuned to interiorize a parser's state, yielding a __new SoTA for AMR parsing__ and built-in alignments, at EMNLP 2021

 - Jiawei Zhou's [Action Pointer Transformer (APT)](https://aclanthology.org/2021.naacl-main.443/) decouples node and token representations yielding a lighter, more performant, 100% coverage oracle for AMR parsing, at NAACL 2021

-- Peng Quian's [work](https://aclanthology.org/2021.acl-long.289/) revisits Generative Parsing and Structural Scaffolds and shows the can increase linguistic generalization in Transformers, work with Prof. Roger Levi, under the __MIT-IBM program__.
+- Peng Quian's [revisits](https://aclanthology.org/2021.acl-long.289/) Generative Parsing and Structural Scaffolds, showing they can increase linguistic generalization in Transformers, work with Prof. Roger Levi, under the __MIT-IBM program__, at ACL 2021

 - We __release as OSS__ APT (`v0.4.2`) and Structured-BART (`v0.5.1`) within `transition-amr-parser` [https://github.com/IBM/transition-amr-parser](https://github.com/IBM/transition-amr-parser)